U.S. consumer confidence hits one-year high; house prices soar

 The Conference Board's consumer confidence index jumped 19.3 points to a reading of 109.7 this month, the highest level since the onset of the pandemic in March 2020.
 The increase was the largest since April 2003.
 Confidence remains well below its lofty reading of 132.6 in February 2020.
 Economists polled by Reuters had forecast the index would rise to 96.9.

+The expectations index, based on consumers' short-term outlook for income, business and labor market conditions jumped to 109.6, the highest in nearly two years, from February's reading of 90.9.

 Stocks on Wall Street were trading lower.
 The dollar rose against a basket of currencies.
-U.S. Treasury prices were largely lower.
+Prices of shorter-dated U.S. Treasuries were down.

 INFLATION WORRIES

 The survey's so-called labor market differential, derived from data on respondents' views on whether jobs are plentiful or hard to get, rebounded to a reading of 7.8 this month from -0.8 in February.
-That measure closely correlates to the unemployment rate in the Labor Department's employment report.
+That was the highest reading in a year.
+The measure closely correlates to the unemployment rate in the Labor Department's closely-watched employment report.

-That fits in with expectations for a sharp acceleration in job growth this month.
-According to a Reuters survey of economists, nonfarm payrolls likely increased by 639,000 jobs in March after rising by 379,000 in February.
-The government is due to publish its closely-watched employment report for March on Friday.
+The rise fits in with expectations for a sharp acceleration in job growth this month.
+According to a Reuters survey of economists, nonfarm payrolls likely increased by 650,000 jobs in March after rising by 379,000 in February.
+The government is due to publish March's employment report on Friday.

-"Consumers' renewed optimism boosted their purchasing intentions for homes, autos and several big-ticket items," said Lynn Franco, senior director of economic indicators at the Conference Board.
-"However, concerns of inflation in the short-term rose, most likely due to rising prices at the pump, and may temper spending intentions in the months ahead."
+"Recently, anxiety over jobs has fallen, allowing the consumer to breathe easier," said Scott Murray, financial markets economist at Nationwide in Columbus, Ohio.
+"The recovery engine is gathering steam, moving towards a better future."

+The relief package passed this month is sending additional $1,400 checks to qualified households and extending the government safety net for the unemployed through Sept.
+6.

+"It appears that rapidly rising gasoline prices are starting to dampen confidence," said Lydia Boussour, lead U.S. economist at Oxford Economics in New York.
+"While consumer spending growth is poised for a historic acceleration this year, the expected rise in inflation will act as a restraint."

-The rise in house-buying intentions suggests demand for homes could remain strong and continue to drive up prices as supply remains tight.
+The jump in house-buying intentions suggests demand for homes could remain strong and continue to drive up prices as supply remains tight.
 The housing market is being powered by demand for more spacious accommodations for home offices and schooling.
-It remains strong despite a rise in mortgage rates this year.
+It remains strong even as the 30-year fixed-rate mortgage has risen to a nine-month high of 3.17%.

-A separate report on Tuesday showed the S&P CoreLogic Case-Shiller 20-metro-area house price index soared 11.1% in January from a year ago, the fastest in 15 years, after increasing 10.2% in December.
+A separate report on Tuesday showed the S&P CoreLogic Case-Shiller house price index soared 11.2% in January from a year ago, the fastest in 15 years, after rising 10.4% in December.

+Robust house price inflation was confirmed by a third report showing the Federal Housing Finance Agency house price index shot up 12% on a year-on-year basis in January after increasing 11.4% in December.

 "A wave of eager buyers is being forced to act swiftly and face heightened competition for the few homes available," said Matthew Speakman, an economist at Zillow.
 "The combined dynamic is pushing prices upward at their strongest pace in years, and it doesn't appear that there is an end in sight."